 Then they were tempted by Satan, cleverly disguised as a serpent, to eat fruit from the one tree in the Garden that God said was off limits.
 Forget all the other delicious fruit they’d been eating since Day One.
 Now, suddenly (or maybe not so suddenly), they want the one they aren’t supposed to have.

 That’s how it always is, isn’t it?
 I’m pointing no fingers at Eve here.
 If I had been in her place, I might have done exactly what she did.
-But it makes me sad, as I think about it now, that her first inclination was not to run to her Creator and ask for help when that serpent first appeared.
+But it makes me sad, as I think about it now, that her first inclination was not to run to her Creator and Father and ask for help when that serpent first appeared.

 This is what conscientious parents teach their children to do, right?
 I know it’s a lesson Randy and I have tried to impart to our daughters.